Grand Mosque of West Sumatra

 Grand Mosque of West Sumatra (Masjid Raya Sumatera Barat) is a mosque in Padang, West Sumatra, Indonesia.
-It is the largest mosque in West Sumatra, and the second largest mosque in Sumatra.
+It is the largest mosque in West Sumatra and the second-largest mosque in Sumatra.
 It is located in Padang Utara Subdistrict, Padang, West Sumatra.
-The Grand Mosque of West Sumatra is located within a complex of 40,345 square meter on the intersection of Jalan Khatib Sulaiman and Jalan Ahmad Dahlan.
+The Grand Mosque of West Sumatra is located within a complex of 40,345 square meters at the intersection of Jalan Khatib Sulaiman and Jalan Ahmad Dahlan.

 Construction

-The first stone of the construction was laid on December 21, 2007, inaugurated by the Governor of West Sumatra Province Gamawan Fauzi.
+The first stone of the construction was laid on December 21, 2007, inaugurated by the Governor of West Sumatra Province, Gamawan Fauzi.

 Construction took a long time because of budget issues.
-Apart from relying on the West Sumatra's regional government budget, other strategies were used to collect funding, such as relying on donation from the people, from the private sectors, as well as from foreign governments.
+Apart from relying on West Sumatra's regional government budget, other strategies were used to collect funding, such as relying on donations from the people, the private sector, and foreign governments.
 In 2009 The government of Saudi Arabia funded 50 million US dollars for the construction of the mosque, however this came at the same time as the 2009 West Sumatra earthquakes, so the funding was relocated for rehabilitation of the earthquake victims and reconstruction process of West Sumatra instead.
 In 2014, the Turkish government donated rugs for the mosque.

 Prayers were held in the mosque for the first time on February 7, 2014.